MokeyII/PoE-Mokeys-Custom-Filter/README.md

 # PoE-Mokeys-Custom-Filter
 Mokey's Custom Path of Exile Loot Filter, Created through [Filter Blade](https://www.filterblade.xyz/).
+This filter is a "strict" Filter.
+Removing a lot of endgame useless worthless drops.

 Custom sounds are needed for filter to work.
 ATTN: Curse words are used in some of the drops sounds.